cyberark/epv-api-scripts/Safe Management/README.md

+# Safe Management
-The content of the sample_safes.csv is for example only and does not represent real safes
+> **Note:**The content of the sample_safes.csv is for example only and does not represent real safes

 Main capabilities
 -----------------